DataONEorg/dataone-web/content/learning/training.md

     text: ''
 page_sections:
 - template: section
-  type: default
+  type: card
-  background: subtle-emphasis
+  background: topography
   background_image: ''
   background2: ''
-  icon: ''
+  icon: star
   small_title: In-Person and Remote Training Workshops
   title: Learn Directly from DataONE Experts
   intro: "Our courses are short, but intensive introductions that will build your